Azure/azure-powershell/src/Storage/Commands.Storage/help/Set-AzureStorageContainerStoredAccessPolicy.md

 ```

 ### -Permission
-Specifies the level of public access to this container.
+Specifies permissions in the stored access policy to access the storage container.

 ```yaml
 Type: String